-Claudio Casetti is an Associate Professor at the Department of Control and Computer Engineering, Politecnico di Torino, Italy.
+Claudio Casetti is a Full Professor at the Department of Control and Computer Engineering, Politecnico di Torino, Italy.

 He has published more than 200 papers in peer-refereed international journals and conferences on the following topics: vehicular networks, 5G networks, transport and network protocols in wired networks, IEEE 802.11 WLAN.
 According to Google Scholar, his H-index is 41.

 A list of Claudio Casetti’s publications can be found on the Publication Open Repository of Politecnico di Torino

 He is a Senior Member of IEEE.

 He is the Scientific Coordinator of the Master in “Electrified and Connected Vehicle” at Politecnico di Torino since 2018.

 He chairs the Turin Urban Digital Mobility working group within the Smart Roads project fostered by the City of Turin.

-He is responsible for the Politecnico di Torino Research Unit of CNIT (Consorzio Nazionale Interuniversitario per le Telecomunicazioni) (2014-2019).
+He was responsible for the Politecnico di Torino Research Unit of CNIT (Consorzio Nazionale Interuniversitario per le Telecomunicazioni) (2014-2019).
 He is now a member of CNIT Shareholder’s Assembly (2020-present)

 He has given Tutorials on vehicular networks at major IEEE Conferences, including IEEE ICC, IEEE Globecom, IEEE CCNC and IEEE VTC.